-MPCs were directly elicited from a representative sample of UK adults in July 2020.
+MPCs were directly elicited from a representative sample of UK adults in July 2020 using receipt of a hypothetical unanticipated, one-time income payment.
 Reported MPCs are low, around 11% on average.
 They are higher, but still modest, for individuals in households with high current needs.
 These low MPCs may be a consequence of the prevailing economic uncertainty.
-Some respondents report that they would respond to a one-time income payment by transferring more to friends and family, others report they would see a decline in the payments received.
-Targeting payments to high-MPC individuals could be partly undone.
-Further, the aggregate MPC out of a stimulus payment need not equal the population-average MPC, even if all individuals receive the same payment.
+Further, the fraction of respondents that report they would change their transfer payments to or from family and friends is almost as large as the fraction that report they would increase their spending.
+This means that targeting direct fiscal stimulus payments to high-MPC individuals could be partly undone, and that the aggregate MPC out of a stimulus payment need not equal the population-average MPC.

-Keywords: COVID-19, spending, MPC, crowding out
+Keywords: spending, MPC, crowding out, COVID-19